Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Introduction

 \subsubsection{Proof of the Special Case}

 We thank Akhil Mathew for suggesting the following inductive argument.
 The key ingredient facilitating the inductive step is \cite[Corollary 4.31]{land2020purity}, stating that the $\Tnp$-localized algebraic $K$-theory of ring spectra preserves sifted colimits when $n \geq 1$.
 The base of the induction is $m=1$, which is provided by \Cref{CMNN1}.
-For $m \geq 2$, we use the bar construction to present the space as $A \simeq \colim_{\Delta^\op} (\Omega A)^\bullet$.
+When $m \geq 2$, the space $\Omega A$ is connected, therefore, we can present $A$ and $\Omega A$ compatibly via their bar constructions

 Each of the spaces $(\Omega A)^k$ is an ($m-1$)-finite $p$-space, for which the result already holds by the inductive hypothesis, and we finish by the preservation of sifted colimits.